 I’m Keavy McMinn.
-I am a software developer who loves researching product and technical problems, prototyping possible solutions, planning project deliveries, leading a team, solving meaty technical challenges, and ultimately shipping software projects, all the way over the line.
+I am a software engineer who loves solving product and technical challenges, and ultimately shipping software projects, all the way over the line.

 I led significant engineering projects at GitHub, including GitHub Apps (1, 2, 3) and the Checks API (1).
-My claim to fame this year is that two projects I architected and led at GitHub were featured during the opening keynote of the Microsoft Build conference this year (!!).
+Two projects I architected and led at GitHub were featured during the opening keynote of the Microsoft Build conference in 2018 (!!).

 I’m an endurance athlete, training for and competing in swim, bike and triathlon races.
-I like a challenge.
 I once swam a 5km open water swim race with a broken leg.
-I’m really good at getting shit done.
+I do like a challenge.

 What others say

 There are so many ways that you impress me.